Mongolia's Next Top Model season 2: Episode 10

 The girls have their photoshoot challenge as a pin-up girl with food, Alina won the challenge and won a shopping spree from Xti.
-Later, They met last year's winner Tserendolgor Battsenger, who tell about their next photoshoot as a fashion ice queens.
+Later, they met last year's winner Tserendolgor Battsenger, who tells about her next photoshoot as a fashion ice queen.
 Alina and Beligma landed in bottom three.
 And it was Beligma was eliminated, making Alina the last Russian remaining.